firat2352/firat2352/README.md

 ## About Me

-- 🔭 Actually, I am an Electrical and Electronics Engineer.
-While working in various sectors, I realized that I was always around software sector.
+🔭 Actually, I am an Electrical and Electronics Engineer.
+While working in various sectors, I realized that I was always around software.
 At the same time, I decided to turn my direction completely to software because of my interest.
 Currently, I am trying to improve myself as a Full-Stack developer.

 ## Tech Stack